TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 24/Job 24.12.md

 ---

-From out of the populous city men groan, And the soul of the wounded crieth out: Yet God regardeth not the folly.
+From out of the populous city, men groan.
+The soul of the wounded cries out, yet God doesn't regard the folly.